PMA365/C_tutorial/Lesson 2/Lesson2_ReadMe.md

 Here, 'a' is a character constant that represents the character a.

-ou can put any single character between the single quotes, including:
+You can put any single character between the single quotes, including:

 - Letters (e.g., 'a', 'Z')
 - Digits (e.g., '0', '9')